 Improving Your Recovery

-This decision depends on what you want, what your anesthesiologist recommends, and what your surgeon wants.
-If your surgery involves your arm (shoulder and down), your leg (hip and down), or an incision in your chest or abdomen, regional anesthesia is usually a good option to consider.
-Regional anesthesia is part of our routine at Wake Forest Baptist Medical Center (WFBMC).
-Hundreds of our patients benefit from regional anesthesia every month.
-Simply put, regional anesthesia is putting a part of your body to sleep by using numbing medicine injected through a needle.
-In many cases, numbing medicines can also be given by a catheter for several days.
-In this case, physicians of the Regional Anesthesia and Acute Pain Management (RAAPM) Team will visit you after surgery to help your surgeon prevent pain.
-Most patients prefer that regional anesthesia be combined in the operating room (OR) with medicines given through an IV to provide relaxation and sleep.
-This is why it is our routine to begin giving IV medicines before the OR and even before we place any needles.
+If your surgery involves your arm (shoulder and down), your leg (hip and down), or an incision in your chest or abdomen, regional anesthesia is often a good option to consider.
+Simply put, regional anesthesia is the process of putting a part of your body (a “region”) to sleep by using numbing medicine injected through a needle.
+In many cases, numbing medicines can also be given through a catheter (a tiny tube positioned next to nerves) for several days.
+In this case, physicians of the Regional Anesthesia and Acute Pain Management (RAAPM) Team will visit you after surgery to help your surgeon control your pain.
+Most patients prefer that regional anesthesia be combined in the operating room (OR) with medicines (sedation) given through an IV to provide relaxation and sleep.
+This sedation is almost always started before we place any needles.

-For some surgeries, regional anesthesia must be combined with deep unconsciousness followed by a breathing tube placement while you are unconscious in the OR.
-There are other surgeries, medical conditions, or surgeon requests where it is better to avoid some types of regional anesthesia or to use only general anesthesia.
-As with any type of surgical or medical treatment, side effects are possible.
-For regional anesthesia, these are incomplete pain relief, soreness or bruising at the needle site, or tingling that lasts for days.
+As with any type of surgical or medical treatment, side effects of regional anesthesia are possible.
+These include incomplete pain relief, soreness or bruising at the needle site, or tingling or weakness that may last for a few days, but rarely can last for weeks or months.
 Spinals and epidurals can cause headaches about 1% of the time.
-Serious complications are fortunately very rare and are similar to those from the surgery: injury from infection, injury from bleeding, or injury to a nerve.
+Serious complications are fortunately very rare and are similar to those resulting from the surgery: injury from infection, injury from bleeding, or injury to a nerve.